XML RSS

 This better-behavior game gave me practice in finding ways to 'catch them doing right'.
 As an adult I was so used to picking out faults, I found it difficult to give praise/appreciation.

-Experiments have found that natural and brilliant learning occurs as a result of feedback about the successful actions.
+Experiments have found that natural and brilliant learning occurs as a result of feedback on successful actions.
 One such experiment is described below.
 This experience is used as a demo by Paul R. Scheele in his book 'Natural Brilliance'

 Succeed with praise an excerpt from "Natural Brilliance" by Paul R. Scheele